Epicurius/Doom-Not-Doom/README.md

 ##### Map

 The map is built using vertices, floors, ceiling, walls and sectors.<br>
-Vertices are x and y decimals that describe a position.<br>
+Vertices are x and y floats that describe a position.<br>
 Walls are a line segment connected to 2 vertices.<br>
 Sectors are a concave shape, consisting of 3 or more clockwise connected walls.<br>
 Each sector has its own floor and ceiling.<br>